CocoaMix86/MTG-NeuralNet-Bot/README.md

 [https://github.com/CocoaMix86/cocoa-mtgnn-models]

 # HOW TO SETUP
 I'll be running all of this in a Windows environment using Windows Subsystem for Linux.
+You can do it entirely in Linux (without Windows) if you want.

 ## Setting up the Environment
 1. Get the Linux distro of your choice.
 I recommend Ubuntu for this as I know 100% that the installs all work in it.
 I'll be using Ubuntu 22.04 for this guide